upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/muscle-bioamp-shield/index.rst

 and for assembling your shield you can take a look at `this interactive BOM <https://upsidedownlabs.github.io/DIY-Muscle-BioAmp-
 Shield/ibom.html>`_ or the step by step guide below.

+.. note:: Follow the highlighted yellow shapes to assemble your shield!

 .. grid:: 1 1 2 2
     :margin: 2 2 0 0
     :gutter: 2